tensorflow/minigo/README.md

 Minigo: A minimalist Go engine modeled after AlphaGo Zero, built on MuGo
 ==================================================

-This is a pure Python implementation of a neural-network based Go AI, using TensorFlow.
+This is an implementation of a neural-network based Go AI, using TensorFlow.
 While inspired by DeepMind's AlphaGo algorithm, this project is not a DeepMind project nor is it affiliated with the official AlphaGo project.

 ### This is NOT an official version of AlphaGo ###